MuertoGB/MacEfiToolkit/README.md

 ## Introduction

-**Mac EFI Toolkit** (also known as **mefit**) is designed to aid technicians in repair and analysis of Mac EFI and Intel based Mac SOCROM firmwares.
+**Mac EFI Toolkit** (also known as **mefit**) is designed to aid technicians in repair and analysis of Mac EFI and SOCROM firmwares.
 Designed to be compact, this application provides information gathering capabilities and limited patching functionality.

 ## System Requirements